jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-12.md

 It should here be noted that both of these proofS can be adapted to any curvilinear figure.

-## PROPOSITION 17: Every body that moves in a circle endeavors to move away {rom the center of the circle that it describes.
+## Proposition 17: Every body that moves in a circle endeavors to move away {rom the center of the circle that it describes.

 Proof: As long as a body moves in a circle, it is being compelled by some external cause; and if this ceases, it at once proceeds to
 ~ move at a tangent to the circle (previous Prop.).